Switchblade Nears First Flight

 Key Takeaways:

-• The Switchblade flying sports car is nearing its first flight, expected by the end of the year.
+• The Switchblade flying sports car is expected to achieve its first flight by the end of the year, following modifications to improve flight characteristics.

 See a mistake?
 Contact us.